sovaai/sova-skills/README.md

 # SOVA Skills

-Ready for use skills (intelligence modules) for virtual assistants created in SOVA.
+Ready-to-use skills (intelligence modules) for virtual assistants created in SOVA.

-These skills allow you to start learning virtual assistant as quickly as possible and cover basic topics.
-After adding, you can change and modified each skill.
+These skills allow you to start training your virtual assistant as quickly as possible.
+They cover basic topics.
+You can modify the skills after adding them.

-Use your skills to start fast and focus on creating specific content!
+Use these skills to start training your virtual assistant now!

 # List of skills